 From option I:

-5. Parties shall take the necessary legislative, administrative or policy measures, as appropriate, with the aim of ensuring that benefits arising from the collection in situ of marine genetic resources of areas beyond national jurisdiction by natural or juridical persons under their jurisdiction are shared in accordance with this Agreement.
+8. Parties shall take the necessary legislative, administrative or policy measures, as appropriate, with the aim of ensuring that benefits arising from marine genetic resources of areas beyond national jurisdiction are shared in accordance with this Agreement.

 Rationale for the proposal, if any.